shwoodard/active_assets/README.md

 Also, you will notice that I gave a symbol for the sprite instead of a mapping.
 This will assume that you wish to store your sprite at `path/to/your/public/images/sprites/world_flags.png` and you wish to store your stylesheet at `path/to/your/public/stylesheets/sprites/world_flags.css`.

 #### ActiveSprites configuration
-Rmagick is used by default.
-To switch to `oily_png`, which is a c extension for `chunky_png` and has the same api as `chunky_png`, apply the configuration below.
+Rmagick is used by default and is by far the fastest.
+You can use one of two methods to select a backend to use.
+Simply install any from the list above, and ActiveSprites, will automatically use the one that is available, OR configure ActiveSprites to use a specific backend:

 ##### config/application.rb